realahnet/realahnet/README.md

 ---

 #### 🤔 About Me 🤔
-- A 16 year old "maintainer" from Pakistan.
+- A "maintainer" from Pakistan.
 - I mostly do android building.

 #### 📱Owned Devices📱